Family Office Executive Search

 Family office executive search is not corporate recruiting with a different title on the brief.
-The candidate pool is smaller, the confidentiality requirements are absolute, and the cultural fit between a senior executive and a principal family determines whether the placement lasts or fails.
+The candidate pool for CIOs, CFOs, CEOs, Chiefs of Staff, and Tax Directors is smaller, the confidentiality requirements are absolute, and the cultural fit between a senior executive and a principal family determines whether the placement lasts or fails.
 Getting it wrong at the CIO or CFO level costs a family office 12 to 18 months and significant disruption.

 The roles exist at every major corporation.
 CFO.
 CIO.
 Chief of Staff.
 General Counsel.
 But a family office executive operates in a fundamentally different environment.